The Nixons: A Love Story

 "Somehow on Tuesday there was something electric in the usually almost stifling air in Whittier.
 An Irish gypsy who radiates all that is happy and beautiful was there.
 She left behind her a note addressed to a struggling barrister who looks from a window and dreams.
 And in that note he found sunshine and flowers, and a great spirit which only great ladies can inspire.
 Someday let me see you again?
 In September?
 Maybe?"

-Pat Nixon was a working woman in her mid-20s when she met the future president, and she didn't fall in love with him quite as easily as he did with her.
-They met while acting together in a community theater, and on their first date Richard asked Pat to marry him.
+Richard Nixon met Pat Ryan while they were acting together in a community theater, and on their first date Richard asked Pat to marry him.
 She later reflected, "I thought he was nuts or something!"
 Richard wasn't prepared to give in, and he courted her for two years while gaining her friendship – he even drove her on dates with other men.
 As time went on, Pat was wooed by his drive and ambition… and his sense of fun.
 "Oh but you just don’t realize how much fun he is!
 He’s just so much fun," she once said.
 Eventually, she was won over, and in 1940 they married.

 "Every day and every night I want to see you and be with you.
 Yet I have no feeling of selfish ownership or jealousy.
 Let's go for a long ride Sunday; let's go to the mountains weekends; let's read books in front of fires; most of all, let's really grow together and find the happiness we know is ours."